-Staying connected to social networks, friends and your local community is vital to your wellbeing.
+Staying connected to friends and your local community is vital to your wellbeing.
 Unfortunately, isolation is one of the most common experiences for people living with dementia.
-Many people report friends and some family members withdraw from social contact soon after being told of a person's diagnosis.
+Many people report that their friends and some family members withdraw from social contact soon after being told of a person's diagnosis.

 Sometimes people will distance themselves because of fear or stigma associated with dementia.
-This often results in feelings of disconnection and loneliness in a person with dementia.
-Staying connected to others is very important to all of us and can help maintain and enhance your wellbeing and quality of life.
+This often results in feelings of disconnection and loneliness for a person living with dementia.
+Staying connected to others is very important to all of us and can help maintain and enhance wellbeing and quality of life.